Winning Streak Continues for Riana Development Network (RDN)

 - 3 min read

-On the 18th of November 2025, we attended the Jack Petchey Awards night at Hounslow Cineworld.
-Every year we send in our nominations of a select few young people from across all our programmes.
-This year we sent in three nominations and came out with three winners.
-They were all nominated for many reasons, and here is a small section about our winners.
+On 18th November 2025, we attended the Jack Petchey Awards night at Hounslow Cineworld.
+Every year, we submit nominations for a select few young people from our programmes.
+This year, we nominated three individuals and are proud to announce that all three emerged as winners.
+They were nominated for various reasons, and here is a brief overview of our winners.

 Maya Duverger

-Beyond her academic success, Maya is a kind, friendly, and well-liked member of the class.
-She goes out of her way to ensure others feel included both in lessons and during break times.
+Beyond her academic success, Maya is kind, friendly, and well-liked by her classmates.
+She goes out of her way to ensure others feel included, both in lessons and during break times.
 Her empathy, inclusivity, and ability to build strong peer relationships make her a true role model and an excellent representative of the values celebrated by the Jack Petchey Leadership Award.

 Sarah Telford

-Sarah Telford, from Riana FC & Dukes Meadows Youth Club, has been awarded the Jack Petchey Leadership Award in recognition of her creativity, commitment, and enthusiasm.
+Sarah Telford, from Riana FC & Dukes Meadows Youth Club, has been awarded the Jack Petchey Leadership Award for her creativity, commitment, and enthusiasm.
 She consistently brings positive energy to everything she does, making her a standout member of our club.

-Sarah is often the first to arrive and always ready to contribute—whether it's offering new ideas, supporting her teammates, or helping out behind the scenes.
+Sarah is often the first to arrive and always ready to contribute.
+Whether it's offering new ideas, supporting her teammates, or helping out behind the scenes, she is always involved.
 One of her most notable contributions was designing the emblem for our new football kit.
 Her imaginative and thoughtful design perfectly captured the identity of our team and gave the club a fresh, youthful look that everyone was proud to wear.

 Her initiative, creativity, and team spirit shine through in everything she does.
 Sarah is not only a valued member of our community but also a fantastic role model for her peers.
 She leads by example and shows what it means to be actively involved and committed to making a difference.